jtimberman/recipes/README.md

 # About

-Recipes that my wife and created, or wanted to save from other places.
+Recipes that my wife and I created, or wanted to save from other places.

 ## License